KSP-KOS/KOS/doc/source/structures/misc/gui.rst

     :meth:`ADDLABEL(text)`                :struct:`Label`                 Creates a label in the Box.
     :meth:`ADDBUTTON(text)`               :struct:`Button`                Creates a clickable button in the Box.
     :meth:`ADDCHECKBOX(text,on)`          :struct:`Button`                Creates a toggleable button in the Box, initially checked if on is true.
     :meth:`ADDRADIOBUTTON(text,on)`       :struct:`Button`                Creates an exclusive toggleable button in the Box, initially checked if on is true.
-Sibling buttons will turn off automatically.
+Sibling buttons will turn off automatically.  ``text`` will be the name :attr:`RADIOVALUE` gets when this button is picked.
     :meth:`ADDTEXTFIELD(text)`            :struct:`TextField`             Creates an editable text field in the Box.
     :meth:`ADDPOPUPMENU`                  :struct:`PopupMenu`             Creates a popup menu.
     :meth:`ADDHSLIDER(min,max)`           :struct:`Slider`                Creates a horizontal slider in the Box, slidable from min to max.